Hot Jupiters are Inflated Primarily by Shallow Heating: Conclusions

 We have shown evidence for dominant shallow heating in hot Jupiter interiors based on a drastic reduction in the rate of outward energy flow.
 To accomplish this, we updated our giant planet interior structure and thermal evolution model to reduce the intrinsic luminosity from a planet's deep interior while simultaneously lowering the deep heating power to keep the planet's interior in thermal equilibrium (see Section \ref{sec:thermalEvolutionModel}).
 We applied these models to precise and accurate archival photometry and astrometry-derived stellar and planetary system properties (see Section \ref{sec:stellarInference}) in a hierarchical Bayesian framework (see Section \ref{sec:hierarchicalBayesianInference}), finding that the population's intrinsic luminosities were reduced by 95-97\% relative to models with exclusively deep heating \citep[e.g.][]{Guillot2002, Thorngren2018}.
 As our model uses an updated equation of state in comparison to \citet{Thorngren2018}, we allowed for an offset between values of the typical heating experienced by hot Jupiters.
 While we did find a small nonzero value for this offset, it is uncorrelated with the intrinsic luminosity reduction factor across a range of modeled initial specific entropies, indicating that our findings were not biased by it.

-Our findings are best explained by the presence of shallow heating mechanisms that take place near or just below the radiative-convective boundary.
+Our findings are best explained by the presence of shallow heating mechanisms that take place near or just below the radiative--convective boundary.
 This reconciles a tension between deep heating models that explain radius reinflation with delayed-cooling models that explain young highly-inflated hot Jupiters.
-Because shallow heating mechanisms like advection or Ohmic dissipation are coupled with atmospheric winds, we expect that phase curve observables should inherit trends in heating efficiency.
+Because shallow heating mechanisms like advection or Ohmic dissipation are coupled with atmospheric winds, we expect that phase curve and other atmospheric circulation-related observables should inherit trends in heating efficiency.
 Because shallow heating mechanisms play a major role in both the thermal structure and atmospheric flows of hot Jupiters, they will be important to consider in global circulation models (GCMs) used to study these objects.

 \facilities{CDS, CTIO:2MASS, Exoplanet Archive, FLWO:2MASS, Gaia, GALEX, IRSA, NEOWISE, PS1, Skymapper, Sloan, WISE}

 \software{\texttt{astropy} \citep{AstropyI, AstropyII, AstropyIII}, \texttt{dustmaps} \citep{gre18}, \texttt{gaiadr3\_zeropoint} \citep{lin21a}, \texttt{isochrones} \citep{mor15}, \texttt{matplotlib} \citep{hunter2007matplotlib}, \texttt{numpy} \citep{harris2020array}, \texttt{pandas} \citep{McKinney_2010, reback2020pandas}, \texttt{R} \citep{r25}, \texttt{scipy} \citep{jones2001scipy,2020SciPy-NMeth}, \texttt{TOPCAT} \citep{tay05}}